-Stand-alone Mode (the default configuration), in which the tempo is generated by Vector and used only internally.
+Stand-alone Mode (default), in which the tempo is generated by Vector and used only internally.

 Send Mode, in which the tempo is generated by Vector and transmitted over MIDI to other devices.

-The Presets screen allows access to up to 150 presets organized in three pages.
+The Presets screen allows access to presets organized in categories and pages (with 50 presets per page).
 A preset contains all parameters defined on the Orbiter and Effects screens.

 To store a preset, select a slot and press Save.
 If the slot is not free, it will be overwritten with the new values.

 Do not power off Vector when saving a preset, wait for the confirmation message first.

 The Presets screen also allows for Firmware updates.
 User presets are preserved during an update.

 It is possible to change the current preset by a MIDI Program Change message (value 1 corresponds to the top-left preset on Page 1 and value 100 corresponds to the bottom-right preset on Page 2 etc.).